 There are two reasons why a new furnace might reek.

-3 Other Furnace Smells You Shouldn’t Ignore
+3 Other Furnace Smells You Shouldn’t Disregard

 While it’s less common for a new system to require furnace repair, it can happen.
 Here are three other odors you should keep an eye out for and what they might mean.

 - Burning plastic or rubber.
 If your furnace smells like burning plastic, you might have an electrical issue.
 Electrical wiring is covered in plastic to prevent shocks, and this smell is an indication that heat is melting this precautionary coating.
 To avoid a fire, shut off your furnace immediately and have it checked out by an HVAC technician.